 Cons of Automatic Pool Covers

 While automatic pool covers are great, they aren’t perfect.
-Before buying an automatic cover, consider the disadvantages of one.
+Before buying an automatic cover, you should consider the disadvantages as well as the advantages.

 Restricts Chemical Movement